bennycheung/bennycheung.github.io/_posts/2024-08-17-creating-a-love-song-with-ai.md

 With a final touch of video editing, I managed to weave all these elements into a seamless and touching music video.
 This project is truly a dream come true, made possible by the incredible capabilities of AI technology.

-Here is the result of [四季的情话 (Love in All Seasons) - Creating a Love Song with AI](https://www.youtube.com/watch?v=vrKwaheRz2k)

-> I wrote a love poetry in Chinese, which becomes the input lyrics to Suno.
+> Here is my Chinese poetry, which served as the input lyrics for Suno.

 ```
 [Verse 1]